|

 In November, Point was launched.
 Point is the new monthly magazine that focuses on marketing at the C-level and takes a provocative look at the big names, ideas, issues and debates that drive marketing today.
 Point is included with your paid subscription to Advertising Age.

-Take advantage of this special offer and celebrate with us.
-For a limited time, we're offering a special rate of just $99.
+offering a special rate of just $99.
 That's 51 weekly print issues of Advertising Age, electronically delivered issues of the Digital Edition, and the monthly supplement Point.
 Now we all have a reason to celebrate!
 Subscribe today!

 Sincerely,